This publication is also available as a PDF.

-The insurer appoints a case manager who coordinates all aspects of the worker’s claim and is the primary contact for the support team.
-The insurer’s goal is to ensure your worker can return to their usual work in a timely manner with minimal disruption to your business.
+Your insurer appoints a case manager who coordinates all aspects of your worker’s claim and is the primary contact for the support team.
+Their goal is to ensure your worker can return to their usual work in a timely manner with minimal disruption to your business.

-The approved workplace rehabilitation provider can help you and your worker resolve problems associated with the recover at work or return to work process.
+The approved workplace rehabilitation provider can help you and your worker resolve problems associated with the recover at/return to work process.

-Approved workplace rehabilitation providers are health professionals like occupational therapists, physiotherapists, rehabilitation counsellors and psychologists who have expertise in addressing the physical, functional, psychological and/or workplace barriers that may affect a worker recovering at work or returning to work.
+Workplace rehabilitation providers are health professionals who can address the physical, functional, psychological and/or workplace barriers that may affect a worker recovering at/returning to work.

-You are required to provide suitable employment (where reasonably practicable) to support your worker’s recovery at work or return to work.
+You are required to provide suitable employment (where reasonably practicable) that matches your worker’s capacity and supports their recovery.

-The greater your ability to accommodate your worker, the less likely the worker will need time away from
+The greater your ability to accommodate your worker, the less likely they need time away from the workplace.

 You may also consider:

-- providing your worker with information about workers compensation and recover at work/return to work procedures
+- providing your worker with information about workers compensation and recover at work procedures

 - collaborating with your worker to identify suitable work options